 One revealing episode came last Christmas, when I was lying in bed with my mom, getting real about love (as we often do).
 She asked me if I could imagine myself marrying this man.
 My instinctive reaction was, “No, I am pretty sure he is going to marry his best friend.”

 Who in their right mind casually admits this about a man they have been with for over a year?
 It revealed that I didn’t see a future with him.
 I knew that he deserved something (someone) else that I just wasn’t able to give him.

 So why didn’t I see a future with him?

-- The most profound reason is the lack of meaningful communication in our relationship.
+- The most profound reason was the lack of meaningful communication in our relationship.
 I just didn’t find compelling things to talk with him about that often, besides what we did with our days.
-I never find myself engrossed in deep conversations with him.
+I rarely found myself engrossed in deep conversations with him.
 I really need a partner who introduces me to new things, who helps me grow, who encourages my life curiosity.
 I suspect this first reason is connected to reason #2.

 - Our relationship was based on sex.
 It started out as a one night stand, that organically transformed into a relationship.
 Our lives just happened to have melded together due to our spending almost every night together.
 Something about that just doesn’t seem right.
 It certainly can’t be a healthy foundation for a relationship.
 We were physically attracted to each other, and I think that was enough to keep us together for over a year.
 But it’s not enough to sustain a marriage.

 - I need to marry a Christian.
 W said more than once that he didn’t understand the purpose of marriage, and I firmly believe that is because he lacked faith.
 A marriage cannot last without God, because our sinful, selfish desires will ultimately win if we don’t rely on God.
 God wants me to have a Christian marriage with a man who brings me closer to Him.
 I would also be ill-advised to repeat my mom’s mistake of marrying a non-Christian and being challenged by that choice every day.